AndyYangjd/data_fuse_demo/README.md

 - geometry_transform.cpp: get the Transform-matrix of cam and radar
 - vertify_line.jl: vertify the uv-points in the horitional line
 - coord_trans.cpp: supply a function to transfrom pos between sensor and car
-- detect.py:based on yolov5 sound code and make it print BBOX coordinate,you can replace detect.py and general.py in yolov5 sound code to detect your image/video
+- detect.py: based on yolov5 sound code detect.py and make it print BBOX coordinate,you can replace detect.py and general.py in yolov5 sound code to detect your image/video
-- general.py:based on yolov5 sound code has a little change.
+- general.py: based on yolov5 general.py sound code has a little change.

 ## data/file-role
 - calibration_parameter.xlsx: the calibration parameter of front camera and radar.
 - extracted_data.json: the out-put of extrac_one-scene.py
 - tranform_matrix.csv: the out-put of geometry_transform.cpp
 - result_json: the out-put of detect.py ,image detection coordinate
+- image_detection_result: image detection results